DJ Flow

-My mission as a DJHave you ever heard of flow state?
+Have you ever heard of flow state?
 The psychological phenomenon when you are so immersed in a moment that time just freezes.
-Well, I absolutely love that feeling.
+Well, I absolutely love that feeling!
 And the place I experience this the most is the dance floor.
-So my goal is to take my audience on a journey and hopefully help them experience flow state as well.
+My mission as a DJ is to take my audience on a journey through emotions, and hopefully get them to experience flow state as well.

 West Coast Swing